bibinmjose/india_retail_data/README.md

  - Can you pose 4 questions based on your EDA and answer them using statistical tests?
  - Create a regression model which predicts future prices with a confidence band.
 You may create/add new features based on the dataset as well as external sources (include source reference).
 Make sure you split the data into train, validation and test while training.
  - Tune the model to achieve [MAPE](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error) of less than <50 on your test data.
+ - Explain the strategy you used to validate and test your algorithm.
  - Find the most important features from your model and substantiate.
  - Finally, create a visualization overlaying your predictions with raw data.